 Collectively, the District of Columbia weathered the economic recession relatively well compared to similar cities across the U.S. Overall growth slowed but did not stop, and job loss was focused on a limited number of industries, such as construction, real estate, legal services, and scientific research and development.
 Job losses were highest in early-mid 2009, and except for a short period in 2010 when job gains were barely measurable, jobs have been increasing steadily ever since.
-The District of Columbia added 7,300 jobs over the one-year period from November 2013 to December 2014, with private sector employment increasing by 10,400 jobs, but public sector employment decreasing by 3,100 jobs.
-Since January 2015, the Bureau of Labor Statistics has reported that the District of Columbia has added 23,500 jobs.
+The District of Columbia added 7,300 jobs over the one-year period from November 2013 to December 2014, with private sector employment increasing by 10,400 jobs, but public sector employment decreasing by 3,100 jobs4.
+Since January 2015, the Bureau of Labor Statistics has reported that the District of Columbia has added 23,500 jobs5.

 However, unlike the overall jobs trajectory, wages have not seen a steady climb.
-Average wages in the region grew steadily between 1990 and 2010, according to the Center for Regional Analysis at George Mason University, but then fell by 3% between 2010 and 2012, and regained only half that value by the end of 2014.
-Wages fell for many groups of DC residents during the recessions, and have grown unevenly since the start of the recovery.
-While the highest-earning DC residents have fully recovered and now earn more than before the recession started, low-wage workers, African
+Average wages in the region grew steadily between 1990 and 2010, according to the Center for Regional Analysis at George Mason University, but then fell by 3% between 2010 and 2012, and regained only half that value by the end of 20146.
+Wages fell for many groups of DC residents during the recession, and have grown unevenly since the start of the recovery7.
+While the highest-earning DC residents have fully recovered and now earn more than before the recession started, low-wage workers, workers of color, and those without advanced degrees still earn less today than before the start of the recession.